 Drug desensitization involves taking the drug in increasing amounts until you can tolerate the needed dose with minimal side effects.
 Desensitization only can help if you are taking the drug every day.
 Once you stop it — for example, when a chemotherapy cycle ends — you will need to go through desensitization a second time if you need the drug again.

-Call for more information about challenges and desensitization or to schedule an appointment.
+Call us for more information about challenges and desensitization or to schedule an appointment.